EugeneBrod/cScraper/README.md

 >
 > pip install numpy

+3. Open config.ini and input your stmp server credentials.

-3. launch the server
+4. launch the server

 > python app.py

-4. open a new terminal window at the project root and head over to the client directory
+5. open a new terminal window at the project root and head over to the client directory

 > cd client

-5. make sure you have all the node dependencies installed
+6. make sure you have all the node dependencies installed

 > npm install

-6. start up the front-end server
+7. start up the front-end server

 > npm run serve

 At this point the you should be able to open your brower and direct it to http://localhost:8080/ and see the running web app.

+# Usage

+From there it should be pretty self explainatory.
+Feed the web app the intended recipients for the scraper, and then feed it a comma separated list of craigslist URLs to scrape.
+Make sure that you have sufficient filters on your CL search as to not spam yourself.

+# Thank you

+Thank you for using my scraper.
+Hope you can get a nice car with it!